 Personal data on the Internet

-Many people publish data about themselves or about others on the Internet, such as photos on Instagram.
-Organisations also place personal data on the Internet.
-The consequences of this practice can be significant for the people concerned.
-Because once data have been placed on the Internet, they can often still be found there after many years.
+Many people publish information about themselves or others on the Internet, such as photos on Instagram.
+Organisations also post personal data on the Internet.
+The consequences of this may be significant for the people concerned.
+Because once uploaded on the Internet, data usually can still be found there many years later.
 This may have negative consequences, for example, when applying for a job.

 On this page